Jinntec/Fore/doc/userguide.md

 ```

 The controls are bound to the model by the XForms binding mechanism with the `bind` attribute.
 The value of a `bind`
-is an idref to a `fore-bind` element in the model.
+is an idref to a `xf-bind` element in the model.

- > Why is there no support for the XForms `ref` attribute?
+ > Why is there no support for the XForms `ref` attribute in the UI?
 In XForms you can use `ref` attribute as a second way to bind to the
  model.
 Refs use XPath statements to link to an instance node.
 However in Fore we want to keep XPath out of the UI
  as its kind of a foreigner in HTML.
 Fore is also designed with security in mind - a `ref` already reveals quite some
  detail about the structure of our data which we probably don't want to expose.
 By using `bind` instead we can strongly